JDBC Data Collection

 Defining JDBC Datapoints

 Like all datasources, you must define at least one datapoint for JDBC datasources.
-See Defining Datapoints for general information.
+See Datapoint Overview for more information on configuring datapoints.

 Measuring the Query Response Time